Load bank: Electronic load bank

 An electronic load bank tends to be a fully programmable, air- or water-cooled design used to simulate a solid state load and to provide constant power and current loading on circuits for precision testing.

 Railways

 Where a diesel-electric locomotive is equipped for dynamic braking, the braking resistor may be used as a load bank for testing the engine-generator set.

+On electric railways, old electric locomotives no longer required for regular service sometimes get converted into mobile load banks for testing the overhead line equipment and power distribution systems.